njszym/XRD-AutoAnalyzer/README.md

 Phase labels are denoted as ```formula_spacegroup```.

 By default, only phases with a confidence above 25% will be shown.
 To also show low-confidence phases, the ```-all``` argument can be used at runtime.
+Use this option with caution, as low-confidence phases are generally not reliable.

 If spectra with a range of 2θ other than 10-80 degrees are considered, then the minimum and maximum diffraction angles (in Cu K-alpha) should be specified manually as shown below.
 Note: this range must match the range used during model creation (see section above).